Special Olympics Ontario (SOO)

 Back home in Canada, broadcaster and philanthropist, Harry “Red” Foster got the Special Olympics “bug” and started spreading the word about the benefits of sport training for persons with intellectual disabilities and it was his tireless efforts and persuasive recruitment of sponsors that led to the development of the Special Olympics Ontario organization, mandated to recruit volunteers to run grass-roots sport training programs across the province.
 The organization became incorporated in 1979.

 Meanwhile, Dr. Hayden had secured the unanimous support of Eunice Kennedy Shriver and was well on his way to making Special Olympics programming across the continental United States, the rest of Canada and a few other countries around the world.
 Today, 120 countries from all around the world have Special Olympics programs

-Special Olympics Ontario (SOO) is a volunteer-driven organization with some 14,000 athletes and 9000 volunteers registered across the province.
+Special Olympics Ontario (SOO) is a volunteer-driven organization with (including schools) some 25,000 athletes and 11,500 volunteers registered in 109 active communities across the province.
 Athletes range in age from eight to eighty and have the opportunity to train in eighteen official sports and numerous demonstration sports.